gofynd/payment-extension-boilerplate/README.md

 ### 💎 Code Quality Checks

 This project enforces code quality and consistency using ESLint and Prettier.
-Before committing, Husky pre-commit hooks run to ensure all code complies with our standards and all tests pass.
 Please ensure you've addressed any linting errors and test failures before pushing your commits.

 ---